josejimenezluna/pyGPGO/paper.md

 # Summary

-Bayesian optimization has risen over the last few years as a very attractive method to optimize expensive to evaluate, black box, derivative-free and possibly noisy functions [@Shahriari2016,
+Bayesian optimization has risen over the last few years as a very attractive method to optimize expensive to evaluate, black box, derivative-free and possibly noisy functions [@Shahriari2016].
+This framework uses _surrogate models_, such as the likes of a Gaussian Process[@Rasmussen-Williams200] which describe a prior belief over the possible objective functions and approximate it.
+The procedure itself is inherently sequential: our function is first evaluated a few times, a surrogate model is then fit with this information, which will later suggest the next point to be evaluated according to a predefined _acquisition function_.
+These strategies typically aim to balance exploitation and exploration, that is, areas where the posterior mean or variance of our surrogate model are high respectively.

-@Snoek2012].
-It has grabbed the attention of machine learning researchers over simpler model hyperparameter optimization strategies, such as grid search or random search [@Bergstra2012].
-The Bayesian optimization framework uses prior information and evidence to define a posterior distribution over the space of functions.
+These strategies have recently grabbed the attention of machine learning researchers over simpler black-box optimization strategies, such as grid search or random search [@Bergstra2012].
+It is specially interesting in areas such as automatic machine-learning hyperparameter optimization [@Snoek2012], A/B testing [@Chapelle2011] or recommender systems[@Vanchinathan2014], among others.
+Furthermore, the framework is entirely modular; there are many choices a user could take regarding the design of the optimization procedure: choice of surrogate model, covariance function, acquisition function behaviour or hyperparameter treatment, to name a few.

-*pyGPGO* is an open-source Python package for Bayesian Optimization.
-This framework is inherently modular, as there are many design choices, such as surrogate model choice, covariance function specification or acquisition function behaviour or hyperparameter treatment, to name a few.
-While other software for Bayesian Optimization exists, either they are restricted to non-commercial applications [@SpearmintSnoek2012] or are not modular nor extensive enough to accomodate the framework's flexibility [@scikitoptimize, @yelpmoe]. *pyGPGO* aims to provide a wide range of choices, such as:
+Here we present *pyGPGO* , an open-source Python package for Bayesian Optimization, which embraces this modularity in its design.
+While additional Python packages exist for the same purpose, either they are restricted for non-commercial applications [@SpearmingSnoek2012], implement a small subset of the features [@yelpmoe], or do not provide a modular interface [@scikitoptimize].  *pyGPGO* on the other hand aims to provide the highest degree of freedom in the design and inference of a Bayesian optimization pipeline, while being feature-wise competitive with other existing software. *pyGPGO* currently supports:

 - Different surrogate models: Gaussian Processes, Student-t Processes, Random Forests (& variants) and Gradient Boosting Machines.